 Wedding venue: £2,790

 Once you have a good idea of the head count and date, snap up your wedding venue early.
-Check out our edit of the best wedding venues in the UK and abroad.
-Fancy something unusual?
-Here are 3 quirky venues to try.
+Wedding venues tend to be the first thing people book, so the sooner you book, not only will you get the secure you want, but you may also be privvy to an early-bird discount.
+Keen to start looking?
+Check out our guide to the best wedding venues in the UK and abroad.

 Reception venue: £3,919

 Hosting a plentiful wedding breakfast?
 Check to see if the catering can be reduced for your evening do to save on budget.
-A keen foodie?
-Peruse wed-ready food and drink trends to impress guests.
-A mobile bar or food truck can be a good way to slash costs too.
+A mobile bar or food truck can also be a good way to slash costs too.

 Wedding Dress: £1,378

 Hands up all you shoe-aholics!
-We are slightly obsessed with shoes here at Brides HQ - join in the fun and pin your favourites from our latest wedding shoe stories.
+We are slightly obsessed with shoes here at Brides HQ - join in the fun and pin your favourites from our latest wedding shoe galleries.

 How Much Do Wedding Invitations Cost?

 Show her how much you care and take her for a shopping trip to find her a chic big day outfit.
-Start with our mother-of-the-bride galleries and take a look at these style tips choosing the right mother of the bride hat or fascinator.
-For summer wedding inspiration, take a look at our glamorous mother of the bride dresses or if your mum's a modern lady and doesn't want something too traditional, we've put together an edit of alternative outfits for your mum.
+Start with our mother-of-the-bride dress galleries and take a look at these style tips choosing the right mother of the bride hat or fascinator.

 Groom's outfit: £439

 Want to know the bridal make up and hair break down?
-Check out our guide to everything you need to know about wedding hair trails and everything you need to know about bridal makeup trials.
-For DIY ideas or product recommendations, check out our bridal beauty tips.
+Check out our guide to everything you need to know about wedding hair trails and bridal makeup trials.
+But hair and makeup on the day is just one part.
+For ideas on how to look your best on the big day, check out our 12 month bridal beauty countdown.